Last Updated: January 6, 2025

 This is a network diagram, like the Network Diagram view in Microsoft Project.

 Each square is a node in the network diagram.
-Detail tasks and milestones in Microsoft Project are the network nodes.
+The network nodes, or the boxes in this graphic, are detail tasks in Microsoft Project.

 The task name, duration, and links are all user-entered.

-Early Start, Early Finish, Late Finish, Late Start, Total Slack, Negative Slack, and Free Slack are calculated in the Critical Path Method.
+Early Start, Early Finish, Late Finish, Late Start, Total Slack, Negative Slack, and Free Slack.

 Graphic 6